stevepentler/code_challenges/strings_and_arrays/README.md

 will not replace any trailing spaces with %20.

 ## Matrix Rotator - rotator_test.rb

 Write a method that will take an NxN matrix of numbers and rotate it 90 degrees clockwise.

+## Chunker - chunker_test.rb
+We are working with a piece of hardware that can only accept inputs in small amounts.
+You want to send strings to it in five character chunks.

+Create a method that when given a lengthy string, will break it up into an array where each element consists of a string of five characters.

+**DO NOT USE ENUMERABLES**